jdeluyck/kcoreorg-website/_posts/2020/2020-06-29-oneplus-8-pro-volte-vowifi.md

 [limited set of devices](https://www.orange.be/nl/zelfstandigen/hulp/technische-ondersteuning/mobiele-telefonie/ik-ondervind-netwerkproblemen-buiten-wat-kan-ik).
 Unfortunately, OnePlus is not one of the manufacturers.

 OnePlus _does_ support VoLTE/VoWiFi, on a lot of their devices.
-So, having found some tutorials online, I now have it working on my OnePlus 8 Pro ;)
+So, having found some [tutorials](https://forum.xda-developers.com/oneplus-7-pro/help/force-enable-volte-vowifi-t3934227) online, I now have it working on my OnePlus 8 Pro ;)

+Rooting is not required to do this.

 Doing this has possible risks - you can possibly destroy your EFS partition!
 If you break your phone, it's your problem, not mine.